britram/draft-trammell-quic-spin/draft-trammell-quic-spinbit-delta.md

 per round trip.
 Observation points can estimate the network latency by observing these changes in the latency spin bit, as described in {{usage}}.
 See {{?SPIN-BIT=I-D.trammell-quic-spin}} for further illustration of this mechanism in action.

+## Resetting Spin Bit State

+Each client and server will resets it spin value to zero on any of the following events:

+- When initiating or responding to connection migration
+- When sending the first packet with a new Connection ID

+This reduces the risk that transient spin bit state can be used to link flows across connection migration or ID change.

 # Using the Spin Bit for Passive RTT Measurement {#usage}